v-satishvi/AzureCI-ARM-Pipeline/README.md

 # AzureCI-ARM-Pipeline
-Continuous integration of ARM templates with Azure Pipelines
+Demo on Continuous integration of ARM templates with Azure Pipelines